Healthy Relationships

 • We value each other as we are

-• We respect each other’s opinion and values
+• We care about each other's thoughts, feelings, and identities

 • We celebrate each other’s successes